tal-amir/tal-amir.github.io/_pages/about.md

 I am a research associate at the Faculty of Mathematics, Technion, working with [Dr. Nadav Dym](https://nadavdym.github.io).

-My main research interests are machine learning and optimization, with a focus on deep learning on structured data such as sets, point clouds, and graphs.
+My main research interests are machine learning and optimization, with a focus on deep learning on structured data, such as sets, point clouds, and graphs.
 [More info](https://tal-amir.github.io/research/)

 I completed my Ph.D. in 2020 under the supervision of [Prof. Boaz Nadler](https://www.weizmann.ac.il/math/Nadler/home) at the Department of Computer Science and Applied Mathematics in the Weizmann Institute of Science.

 ## Research Highlights

-- Currently working on developing a low-distortion Euclidean embedding for 3D point clouds and molecular data.
+- Currently working on a low-distortion Euclidean embedding for 3D point clouds and molecular data.

 - Showed that [oversquashing in graph neural networks is not limited to long-range tasks](https://tal-amir.github.io/publication/2025-12%20Short-Range%20Oversquashing).
 [2025, LoG Best Paper Award]